Can Bad Credit Affect Your Utility Bills?

 How poor credit scores impact utility bills

 While utility companies aren’t going to charge you huge interest rates for having a low credit score, you may be looking at additional costs when you want to set up your water, electricity, or gas account, according to Jim Chilsen, spokesman for Citizens Utility Board, an Illinois nonprofit that looks out for the interests of residential utility customers:

 “Keeping a good relationship with your utility avoids a lot of headaches — but a bad credit score is like a bad first date.
 You don’t want to start off on the wrong foot.
-That’s because utility companies are allowed to assess you a deposit if you have a low credit score.
-Not all of them do it.
-Also, low-income customers are exempt from this possibility.”
+That’s because utility companies are allowed to assess you a deposit if you have a low credit score.”

 Bad credit may create additional hassle